eventflow/EventFlow/Documentation/GettingStarted.rst

 - In-memory :ref:`event store <eventstores>`
 - Console logger
-- A "null" snapshot store, that merely writes a warning if used
+- A "null" snapshot store, that merely writes a warning if used (no need to do anything before going to production if you aren't planning to use snapshots)
 - And lastly, default implementations of all the internal parts of EventFlow

 ..
 IMPORTANT::